Steve Emtman

-Steven Charles Emtman (born April 16, 1970) is an American former professional football defensive end who played in the National Football League (NFL) for six seasons.
+Steven Charles Emtman (born April 16, 1970) is an American former professional football player who was a defensive end in the National Football League (NFL) for six seasons.
 He played college football for the Washington Huskies, winning the Outland Trophy, Lombardi Award, and Bill Willis Award as a member of the undefeated team that won the 1992 Rose Bowl.
 Emtman was selected first overall by the Indianapolis Colts in the 1992 NFL draft, but his professional career was cut short by injuries.
 He was inducted to the College Football Hall of Fame in 2006.

 Early life

 Emtman was born in Spokane, Washington, grew up in nearby Cheney, and graduated from Cheney High School in 1988.
 Lightly recruited, he accepted a football scholarship to the University of Washington in Seattle to play for head coach Don James.

 College career

 He redshirted in 1988, but soon became a star as a sophomore on a resurgent defense in 1990.
 Washington went 10–2 and won the Rose Bowl for the first time in 9 seasons.
 He was considered the best overall player on the 1991 Husky undefeated national championship team.
 A unanimous All-American, Emtman won the Outland Trophy, Lombardi Award, was the Bill Willis Award winner and the UPI Lineman of the Year.
 He was also named the Pac-10 Defensive Player of the Year during his impressive junior year of 1991.
 He finished fourth in the ballot for the Heisman Trophy.

 Emtman finished 1991 with 62 tackles and 20.5 tackles for loss.

 He was voted into the College Football Hall of Fame in 2006.